visulate/visulate-for-oracle/docs/pages/database-registration.md

         name: logfiles
 status: {}
 ```
-**Tip:** the API server deployment manifest is quite long, look for a volumes secret called "config-database-volume".
+**Tip:** the API server deployment manifest is quite long, look for a volume's secret called "config-database-volume".
 It should have a default secretName in the form {{ Release.Name }}-empty-database-array

 Validate the edited manifest:
 ```